New video of Pirates fan's 21-foot fall shows what led to tragic accident

 Pirates fan who fell from stands is "tough kid"

-Since Markwood's fall, those who knew him have shared stories of his accomplishments, highlighting his impact on the community.
+Since Markwood's fall, those who knew him have shared stories of his accomplishments, highlighting his impact in the community.

-Markwood, who graduated from South Allegheny High School in 2022, is "best known for his resilience, strength, and kindness," a district spokesperson told KDKA last week.
+Markwood, who played football at South Allegheny High School and graduated in 2022, is "best known for his resilience, strength, and kindness," a district spokesperson told KDKA last week.

 South Allegheny School District Superintendent David McDonald said Markwood is "just a good, solid young man."